AmeliaES/grimAge_ALSPAC/README.md

 ### 4. Upload csv files to DNA methylation age online calculator
 Create an account to submit methylation data (https://dnamage.genetics.ucla.edu/new).
 Upload zip compressed csv files. **Check the boxes which say "Normalize Data" and "Advanced Analysis"** - see tutorial doc (link at top) for more info on this.
 Upload corresponding age annotation file.
 An email is sent when analysis has run with a file for DNA methylation ages and age acceleration values, see the tutorial document for details on output.
-Output saved to:
+Output saved to: `ALSPAC/data/genomics/B3421/methylation/B3421/grimage_ALSPAC/Output/scores_*.csv`
-    - `ALSPAC/data/genomics/B3421/methylation/B3421/grimage_ALSPAC/Output/scores_*.csv`

 ### 5. Calculate age acceleration using additional covariates (cell count estimates)
 Cell count esimates were calculated using methods from Houseman et al. (2012).
-Run `Scripts/age_acc.R` to calculate age acceleration (`AgeAccelerationResidual = residuals(lm(DNAmAge~Age + WBC estimates))`).
-These residuals are saved as an additonal column called "DNAmGrimAgeAdjWBCAge.
+Run `Scripts/age_acc.R` to calculate age acceleration (`AgeAccelerationResidual = residuals(lm(DNAmGrimAge~Age + WBC estimates))`).
+These residuals are saved as an additonal column called `DNAmGrimAgeAdjWBCAge`.
+Currently these residuals/age acceleration is calculated only for GrimAge.
+Could improve this by adjusting for batch effects too (if available in ALSPAC?)

-Output saved to:
+Output saved to: `ALSPAC/data/genomics/B3421/methylation/B3421/grimage_ALSPAC/Output/scores_acceleration_*.csv`
-    - `ALSPAC/data/genomics/B3421/methylation/B3421/grimage_ALSPAC/Output/scores_acceleration_*.csv`

 ## References
 - Horvath S (2013) DNA methylation age of human tissues and cell types.
 Genome Biol